Assistant Professor of Organizational Behavior

 Prior to my current position, I was a Postdoctoral Fellow at the Tuck School of Business, Dartmouth College.
 I earned a Ph.D. in Organizational Behavior from The Wharton School, University of Pennsylvania.
 I hold an MBA and B.S. in Mechanical Engineering from Washington University in St. Louis, and have worked as a mechanical design engineer for Nike, Inc.

-When I’m not nerding out on social science, I enjoy jogging, keeping up with my large family, and (very) amateur musical pursuits.
+When I’m not nerding out on social science, I enjoy pickleball, running, keeping up with my large family, and (very) amateur musical pursuits.

 Considering a Ph.D.?